alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 As for why it's so high?
 The Wishing Well only gives out 20 items a day, and this isn't enough to make a dent in demand, especially when Neopets keeps releasing new items.
-Case in point - for Neopets's 24th birthday, shops started selling a Neopets 24th Birthday Goodie Bag.
-They didn't release enough of them, but people figured out they were a r79 item, so now everyone's wishing for them and people are asking for 7 million NP on the Trading Post.
+Case in point - for Neopets's 24th birthday, shops started stocking a Neopets 24th Birthday Goodie Bag.
+It was pretty hard to obtain one thanks to restock botters, but people figured out they were a r79 item and just started wishing for them.

 ![Wishing well wishes](/public/np-guide/wishing.png)
 {: .centered }

+People are asking for 7 million NP on the Trading Post for these bags.
+I don't think that will last.
-Getting 7 million NP for a wishing well cannot last.
-For profit purposes, let's assuming a Wishing Well item is worth 1 million NP.
+For the purposes of estimating value, let's assuming a Wishing Well item is worth 1 million NP.
 I'd say I win an item from the Wishing Well about 3 times a year.
 Then the expected earnings are 3 million NP per year, or 8,219 NP/day.
-Subtracting the cost of the wishes we get to 7,925 NP/day.
+It costs 294 NP to make the wishes, so this is **7,925 NP/day**.

 The more people who make wishes, the less frequently anyone's wishes will be granted.
 I did consider not mentioning the Wishing Well to preserve profit for myself, but I figure the effect isn't that big, and